jonishk/reddit-insights-app/README.md

 | Indexing (Pinecone) | 0.22 min | 0.43 min | 0.97 min | **0.5 min** |
 | **Full pipeline**   | 33.99 min| 37.18 min| 38.09 min| **≈36.4 min** |

+We can schedule the full pipeline to run daily or weekly on Windows with Task Scheduler, or on macOS/Linux using launchd or cron. `run_pipeline.py` handles scraping, cleaning, classification, and Pinecone indexing in a single run.

 ----------------------------------------------------------------------------------------------------
 ### Running the Local Chatbot
 ```bash